The Terminator: Future Shock: Development

 Bethesda Softworks developed the game using its XnGine 3D graphics engine, which the company had invested over $3 million into developing.
 Todd Howard produced the title.
 The XnGine engine incorporated technology advances to portray more realism in games, such as quicker action, unrestricted viewing angles, and freedom of movement.
 Its proprietary technology integrates 360-degree rotation with fully textured polygons, SVGA/VGA graphics and specialized video effects.
 XnGine can generate weather effects, such as snow, sleet and fog; realistic shading; and textured, contoured terrain.
 Howard described the engine as a true 3D engine capable of real-time phong shading, which helps simulate area lighting effects from sources of light in the environment.
 Future Shock was one of the first games in the first-person shooter genre to feature true, fully texture-mapped 3D environments and enemies, and pioneered the use of mouse-look control.
+It was developed by a team of eight or ten people.

 The game was originally scheduled to release in August 1995.
 However, a game demo was released in November 1995 and the full game was not released until December.
 A network, multi-layer module was planned for release in February 1996 but ultimately was not.
 Virgin Interactive Entertainment distributed the game in the UK, Germany, Australia, Scandinavia, Spain, and Italy.